 How many days do I need at Walt Disney World?

 The most frequently asked question about Walt Disney World is how many days do I need?
 This really depends on your budget, number of days you plan to be in Orlando and if you want to take rest days.
 Plan on at least one day at each park if possible.
 There are 4 Disney parks to visit and I wouldn’t skip any of them.
 If you have to combine you can do that, but each park offers unique rides, food and entertainment.
-(Note: currently due to COVID restrictions you can’t combine parks.
-You are only allowed to do one park per day.)
+You can’t park hop to another park until after 2 p.m. so keep that in mind.
 If you only have a few days and have to skip a park I will discuss that further down in the post.

 Here are my recommendations when it comes to planning each day.
 Make a list of the top 5 attractions in each park that you don’t want to miss.
 Use the Walt Disney World checklist I created below at the end of this post to help you choose.
 When you arrive at the park do the rides on your list and then take a break.
 Grab a snack and get out your list.
 Now make a new plan for the rest of your day.
 You just never know how much you can get done and this way you for sure accomplish the must do things at the beginning of the day.
 There’s so much to see and do.
 You can’t do it all.
 If you go in with a plan of just 5 things to do then if you do more you’ll exceed your expectations rather than plan so much and be disappointed if you don’t get to it all.

 Recommended number of days at Walt Disney World